Does this sound like your child?

 Here, your child will enter an environment designed to validate their needs.
 Through sessions based on acceptance and positive reinforcement—not punishment—they will come to see how they can change their behaviors to make life a little easier.

-Unlike other models of DBT for different age groups, this is a form of child and family counseling.
+Unlike other models of DBT programs for different age groups, this is a form of child and family counseling.
 As a parent, your active participation is crucial to your child’s long-term growth.
 That is why we begin work together without your child present.
+DBT skills for kids are most effective when what is learned in therapy is reinforced at home.

 First, you will have a chance to explain your parenting concerns.
 Then, for a few weeks, we will focus on developing new parenting techniques that can help foster the accepting environment your child needs to enact their own positive change.
 With empathetic guidance, you can learn how to sustain this environment, both in sessions and at home.
 For example, your therapist can help you learn how to ignore disruptive behavior, so that your child learns that acting out does not result in earning attention.